tagion/tagion/src/bin-dartutil/README.md

 dartutil --sync src.drt dst.drt

 <option>:
          --version display the version
 -v       --verbose Prints verbose information to console
              --dry Dry-run this will not save the wallet -I    --initialize Create a dart file
 -o    --outputfile Sets the output file name
 -r          --read Excutes a DART read sequency
              --rim Performs DART rim read
 -m        --modify Excutes a DART modify sequency
              --rpc Excutes a HiPRC on the DART
-        --strip Strips the dart-recoder dumps archives -f      --force Force erase and create journal and destination DART --print prints all the archives with in the given angle --dump Dumps all the archives with in the given angle --eye Prints the bullseye
+           --strip Strips the dart-recoder dumps archives -f         --force Force erase and create journal and destination DART --print prints all the archives with in the given angle --dump Dumps all the archives with in the given angle --dump-branches Dumps all the archives and branches with in the given angle --eye Prints the bullseye
             --sync Synchronize src.drt to dest.drt
--e       --exec Execute string to be used for remote access -P --passphrase Passphrase of the keypair : default: verysecret -R      --range Sets angle range from:to (Default is full range)
+-e          --exec Execute string to be used for remote access -P    --passphrase Passphrase of the keypair : default: verysecret -A         --angle Sets angle range from:to (Default is full range)
            --depth Set limit on dart rim depth
-         --fake Use fakenet instead of real hashes : default :false -h       --help This help information.
+            --fake Use fakenet instead of real hashes : default :false -h          --help This help information.sage: dartutil [<option>...] file.drt <files>

 ```

 ## Create an empty dart